 - Ted Baker Tenetot Sterling Plain Wool Tailored Suit Trousers

-Designed by the Welsh as a means of protection against the country’s famously soggy weather, the flannel shirt is rooted in workwear but is ironically now an essential for days when you’re looking for minimal effort, maximum style.
+Designed by the Welsh as a means of protection against the country’s famously soggy weather, the flannel shirt is rooted in workwear but is ironically now an essential for days when you’re looking for maximum style with minimal effort.

 - Next Long Sleeve Flannel Check Shirt